Ayn Rand (1905—1982)

 - An economic historian, Hessen argues and defends from an Objectivist perspective the moral and legal status of the corporate form of business organizations.

-- Written by a philosopher, this is a scholarly work in epistemology, focusing on the foundational role the senses play in human knowledge.
+- Written by a philosopher working within the Objectivist tradition, this scholarly work in epistemology focuses on the foundational role the senses play in human knowledge.

 - Mayhew, Robert.
 Ayn Rand’s Marginalia.
 New Milford, CT: Second Renaissance Books, 1995.